-The Fargo-Moorhead LGBT Film Festival seeks to celebrate Lesbian, Gay, Bisexual, and Transgender lived experience through the visions of innovative film and video makers.
+The Fargo-Moorhead LGBT Film Festival seeks to celebrate Lesbian, Gay, Bisexual, and Transgender lived experiences through the visions of innovative film and video makers.
 We seek films and videos that enrich, entertain, and encourage a sense of community.
 This festival hopes to recognize the diversity of local, regional, national, and international LGBT communities.

-Since 2009 the Fargo-Moorhead LGBT Film Festival has provided a much needed source of insight and entertainment, through the eyes of queer film-makers.
-From documentaries to romantic-comedies the film festival provides a wide range of film exposure opportunities for our viewers.
+Since 2009 the Fargo-Moorhead LGBT Film Festival has provided a much-needed source of insight and entertainment, through the eyes of queer filmmakers.
+From documentaries to romantic comedies the film festival provides a wide range of film exposure opportunities for our viewers.

-Each year, a representative jury views a wide range of submissions to bring you the most thought-provoking, entertaining and pivotal films.
+Each year, a representative jury views a wide range of submissions to bring you the most thought-provoking, entertaining, and pivotal films.

-The FMLGBT Film Festival takes place annually at the historic Fargo Theatre in Downtown Fargo.
+The FMLGBT Film Festival takes place annually at the historic Fargo Theatre in downtown Fargo.
 An online component has been added to allow these important films to be seen in rural parts of the state that do not traditionally have access to the festival.

 Each category within the festival will host a juried competition for "Best of...".
-Additionally, an executive committee will award a "Best of Show" award annually to recognize a work with high artistic and informational value.
+Additionally, an executive committee will award a "Best of Show" award annually to recognize work with high artistic and informational value.
 Additional awards may be given within each category at the judgment of the jury (i.e. best cinematographer, editing, sound, etc.).